-Slime Party Prep
+Slime Birthday Party Idea

 You will want to cover the table you will be using with a disposable table cloth or newspaper.
 I used a paper table cover found in the party supply area.
 You will also want to have a plate at each seat.
 This contains any mess that may be made when mixing the slime.